Arshad-Shamim/lockit/Readme.md

-LockIt
+# LockIt

-Description
+## Description

-LockIt is a website designed to store your browsing website login credentials, so you don't need to remember them.
-While many websites offer similar services, LockIt stands out by offering a random strong password generator, ensuring that your passwords are both unique and secure.
+**LockIt** is a website designed to store your browsing website login credentials, so you don't need to remember them.
+While many websites offer similar services, LockIt stands out by offering a **random strong password generator**, ensuring that your passwords are both unique and secure.

-Features
+## Features

-- Responsive Design: Adaptive for both mobile and desktop devices.
+- **Responsive Design**: Adaptive for both mobile and desktop devices.
 - **User Authentication**: Only actual users can access their accounts.
 - **Personalization**: Each user is isolated, ensuring their data is private.
 - **Generate Strong Password**: Generate strong, random passwords with just one click.